Amanda Homer-Nichol

 Travel, History, photography

-I am currently involved in the conservation of British textile industries and the evolution of traditional skills through industrialisation.
-Researching the many Mills and Workhouses in thre East Midlands, revisiting narratives that stemmed from grass roots origins to their place in social history today.
+Currently I am involved in the conservation of British textile industries, investigating and archiving the evolution of traditional skills through industrialisation.
+Researching the many Mills and Workhouses in the East Midlands, revisiting narratives that stemmed from grass roots origins to their place in social history today.
 Tracing accounts of the lives of women, children and the hierarchal dominance and displacement of those reliant on this employment.

 All photographs and views are my own.